ibm-cloud-docs/assistant/getting-started.md

 ![Shows the My first assistant with the My first skill added to it](images/gs-my-first-skill.png)

 If an assistant and skill are not created automatically, complete Steps 2 and 3.
-Otherwise, you can skip to [Step 4: Add intents from a content catalog](#getting-started-add-catalog).
+Otherwise, [skip to Step 4: Add intents from a content catalog](#getting-started-add-catalog).

 ## Step 2: Create an assistant
 {: #getting-started-create-assistant}